simonmichael/hledger/hledger/Hledger/Cli/Commands/Add.md

 `add` will re-check all [balance assertions](#balance-assertions) in the journal, and if any of them fail, it will report the problem and ask for the amount again.

-You can also add a new balance assertion, following the amount as in journal format.

-The new transaction's date, and the new posting's posting date if any (entered in a comment following the amount), will influence assertion checking.

 You can use `-I`/`--ignore-assertions` to disable assertion checking temporarily.

+You can also add a new balance assertion by writing it after an amount, eg `$100 = $500`.
+The new transaction's date, and the new posting's posting date if any (entered in a comment following the amount), will influence how the new balance assertion is checked.

 ## add and balance assignments

-Balance assignments are not recalculated during a `hledger add` session.
-When `add` runs, it sees the journal with all balance assignments already processed and converted to assertions.
+When `add` runs, all balance assignments have already been processed and converted to balance assertions.
+So balance assignments will not be recalculated during a `hledger add` session.

-So if you add a new posting which is dated earlier than a balance assignment, it will break the assertion and be rejected.
+This means that if you try to `add` a new posting which is dated earlier than an existing balance assignment (now a balance assertion), that posting will break the assertion and be rejected.
-You can make it work by using  `hledger add -I`.
+To allow it, you could disable assertions temporarily with `hledger add -I`.

+Also, you can't add a new balance assignment using `add`.